pranandita/SriLanka_Inflation/README.md

 # Investigating the root of inflation in Sri Lanka–Money supply or exchange rate

-<p>This project aims to disentangle the root cause of high inflation during the Sri Lankan financial crisis of 2022.
+This project aims to disentangle the root cause of high inflation during the Sri Lankan financial crisis of 2022.
 Two theoretical models are formulated—a monetarist model and a post-Keynesian model—which blame monetary expansion and exchange rate dynamics, respectively, as the proximal cause of the inflationary spiral.
 The proposed models are then tested using autoregressive distributed lag (ARDL) econometric methodology with macroeoconomic monetary and fiscal data.
-A detailed report on the project can be found [here](https://pranandita.github.io/portfolio/1_Inflation/).</p>
+A detailed report on the project can be found [here](https://pranandita.github.io/portfolio/1_Inflation/).

 ## Data
 ### Time_series_data.lsx